okuvshynov/b63/README.md

 }

 /*
- * This is another benchmark, which will be 'compared' to baseline */
+ * This is another benchmark, which will be compared to baseline */
 B63_BENCHMARK(random, n) {
   std::vector<uint32_t> v;